FAQ for STUDENTS

 I heard the school wouldn’t even be built without the Kinder money.

 Not true.
-HISD is spending $2 billion from taxpayers to build 28 new high schools.
+HISD is spending $2 billion from taxpayers to build 28 new high schools and some other elementary and middle schools.
 HSPVA is just one of them.

 But the bumper stickers will be the same, right?

-No. The PTO can still sell the old ones but they have to sell a new “Kinder” one also.
+No. According to the contract, the PTO can still sell the old ones but they have to sell a new “Kinder” one also.
 The word “The” is replaced by “Kinder” so it’s only 3 characters longer.
+The women in the school store don't seem to be sure now, that the old ones will continue to be available.
+One said that the issue was "being reviewed by lawyers and Dr. Allen."

 $7.5 million sounds like a lot of money!